chrisladd/grate/README.md

 # Grate

-Grate helps slice up audio files into test buffers.
+Grate is a command line utility to slice up audio files into test buffers.
+You can use these buffers as fixtures to automate what would otherwise be difficult to test audio processing routines.

+To turn these buffers back into PCM buffers, see the [makePCMBuffer](https://github.com/chrisladd/grate/blob/master/src/Grate/Data%2BBuffers.swift) function.

 ## Usage

-Copy the binary from the `bin` folder of this project to `/usr/local/bin`.
+Copy to `/usr/local/bin`.
 Then:

 ```
 grate INPUT_DIR OUTPUT_DIR -s 4096 -l single-a